Henry Frendo

 Henry Joseph Frendo (born 29 August 1948) is a professor of modern history, teaching at the University of Malta since 1992.
 Frendo has previously worked with the UNHCR, and was stationed in Switzerland, Mozambique, Zimbabwe, Egypt and Papua New Guinea.
 His main areas of research and interest are related to history since 1798; related to imperialism, nationalism, decolonization, postcolonialism, journalism, migration and ethnicity - in Central and Eastern Europe, the Mediterranean and MENA.
-Other areas of his interest are languages, culture and statehood.He is from Floriana and is brother of Michael Frendo.
+Other areas of his interest are languages, culture and statehood.
+He is from Floriana and is the brother of Michael Frendo.